Wande-cole/maxibuy/README.md

 ### Setting up

-1. Clone the project in this repository into your local machine -- `git clone https://github.com/Wande-cole/maxibuy.git`
+1. Clone the project in this repository into your local machine -- `$ git clone https://github.com/Wande-cole/maxibuy.git`

-2. Open the project directory, run -- `cd maxibuy`
+2. Open the project directory, run -- `$ cd maxibuy`

-3. In the directory on your local machine, via the terminal, run -- `php artisan migrate`
+3. In the directory on your local machine, via the terminal, run -- `$ php artisan migrate`

-4. Still in the terminal, run -- `php artisan serve`
+4. Still in the terminal, run -- `$ php artisan serve`

 ### Using the application